nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ## Annex D Create Database Structure Manually

-Depending on installed components, the security server uses one to three databases (catalogs):
+Depending on installed components, the Security Server uses one to three databases (catalogs):

-* _serverconf_ for storing security server configuration (required)
+* _serverconf_ for storing Security Server configuration (required)
 * _messagelog_ for storing message records (optional, but installed by default)
 * _op-monitor_ for operational monitoring data (optional)